ryograhhh/zinktoolsx/readme.md

 **Solution:**
 - Check your internet connection
-- Verify the API server is online
+- Verify the API server is online at https://rpwtools.onrender.com
 - Try again in a few minutes
 - Check if your firewall is blocking the connection
 </details>